lexbor/docs/source/examples/html/element_attributes.md

 ## Conclusion

-The `element_attributes.c` example illustrates fundamental operations in DOM manipulation provided by the Lexbor library.
-The code efficiently demonstrates how to parse HTML, locate and manipulate elements, manage attributes, and ensure appropriate cleanup of resources, making it a valuable reference for web developers working with the Lexbor framework.
+The `element_attributes.c` example illustrates fundamental operations in DOM manipulation provided by the `lexbor` library.
+The code efficiently demonstrates how to parse HTML, locate and manipulate elements, manage attributes, and ensure appropriate cleanup of resources, making it a valuable reference for web developers working with the `lexbor` framework.